Europe and Middle East, Italy, Newsletter, Sardinia, Trip Reviews

 Cheese Shop Sassi

-Sardinia’s second largest city is not a tourist resort but a university town, complete with an imposing cathedral.
-Its ornate 18th-century baroque façade is stuffed with friezes, reliefs, statues and busts, but the interior is 15th century Catalan Gothic.
 If you’re interested in the Nuragic culture then the Sanna Museum has finds from sites in the area, including ceramics, household items and pottery.
 Don’t miss the sophisticated bronzeware, including tools, jewellery and figurines.
 Sassari is also the place to find excellent local cheese and charcuterie.
+An essential stop on my insider guide to north-west Sardina.

-Tell me more about north-west Sardinia
+Tell me more about this insider guide to north-west Sardinia

-Sardegna Turismo has information about the region.
+Sardegna Turismo has information about this insider guide to north-west Sardina and the region.

 Stay